top of page

 About Us

-Carry Me Home is a New England-based 501c3 non-profit organization that is run 100% by volunteers.
-Our warehouse and free shop is located in Brattleboro, Vermont.
+Carry Me Home is a New England-based non-profit that is run 100% by volunteers.
+Our warehouse and free clothing shop is located in Brattleboro, Vermont.

 About Us

-• Please make sure your new neighbors know about us and what we offer.
+• Please make sure your clients or friends know about us and what we offer.

 • Bring them to our free shop when they feel ready.
 They are also welcome to visit us unaccompanied.

 • Shop hours: click the link above.
 The schedule has been translated into Dari, French, Haitian Creole, Pashto, and Spanish.
-Please encourage new neighbors who have internet access to bookmark the page.
+Please encourage folks who have internet access to bookmark the page.

 • We may cancel if we are short staffed, so please call ahead (802-355-2256).